Last Updated on November 24, 2024 by Maged kamel

-Matrix operations-part-1, addition, and subtraction.
+Matrix operations-part-1, orthogonal matrix, addition, and subtraction.

 What is the orthogonal matrix?

-Both matrices A and B are (2×3), then matrix A= matrix B, if a11=b11=3, also a12=-2=b12 which is x. when a11=b11=3, and also when a13=b=b13=-4, also if a22=c = b22 =-1, If c=-1.
+If both matrices A and B are (2×3), then matrix A matrix B. If a11=b11=3, also a12=-2=b12, which is x.
+When a11=b11=3, and also when a13=b=b13=-4, also if a22=c = b22 =-1, if c=-1.

 For these conditions matrix, A= matrix B, or there will be equity between the two matrices.

-matrix operations-part-1.
+Matrix operations-part-1.

 Matrix addition & subtraction.

-What are matrix operations? adding matrices is the first operation of matrix operations part 1.
+What are matrix operations?
+Adding matrices is the first operation of matrix operations part 1.

-The first row with the first column=a11+b11=1+1=2 will be the new(A+B) matrix first row of the first column.
-Similarly, a21+b21=2+1=3, which will be the new element for the second row with the first column.
+The first row with the first column=a11+b11=1+1=2 will be the first column’s new(A+B) matrix first row.
+Similarly, a21+b21=2+1=3 will be the new element for the second row with the first column.

 The final matrix is shown due to the addition of A+B. For the value of the second row with the third column =(4+(-4)=0.
 The dimension f matrix (A+B) must be (2×3).

-While subtracting matrix B from matrix A is the same as for the process of addition except that, we add A+( -1*B) as if we multiplied matrix B by (-1),thenู (-1) the new elements of (-B) will be as(-1*1,+2*-1,1*-1, 1*-1, 3*-1, -4*-1).
+While subtracting matrix B from matrix A is the same as for the process of addition except that we add A+( -1*B) as if we multiplied matrix B by (-1),thenเธน (-1) the new elements of (-B) will be as(-1*1,+2*-1,1*-1, 1*-1, 3*-1, -4*-1).

 We add to the corresponding elements in matrix A. The final form of (A-B) is shown.